Kalina Mincheva

 • Jeremy Usatine, Florida State University.

-March 16 - Note the unusual day
+March 16 - Note the unusual day and room (Gibson 126A)

 • Thai Thanh Nguyen, University of Dayton.